 Community Services administers a state funded housing repair/rehab program (SHIP) when funds are available.
-Because SHIP funds are limited (see below), the city will be utilizing Community Development Block Grant (CDBG) along with the SHIP program income, if any, in order to assist households on the current Repair/Rehab waiting list.
+When SHIP funds are limited, the City may also utilize Community Development Block Grant (CDBG) funds along with the SHIP allocations and program income in order to assist homeowners who need this type of housing assistance.

-The Community Development Block Grant (CDBG) program provides communities with resources to address a wide range of unique community development needs.
+The Community Services Department administers the City’s Community Development Block Grant (CDBG) Program, which is federally funded by the United States Department of Housing and Urban Development (HUD).
+The program provides communities with resources to address a wide range of unique community development needs that chiefly benefit low to moderate income residents.
 The CDBG program provides annual grants on a formula basis to state and local governments.

 The city has prepared a Five-Year Consolidated Plan which evaluates past performance in utilizing CDBG funds and provides objectives and outcomes that are identified based on the needs of the citizens.
 An Annual Action plan and various exhibits are also included.
-The plan was approved by HUD on Oct.
+The City’s most recent Consolidated Plan was approved by HUD on Oct.
 12, 2011.